noxthot/ss22_julia_workshop/pages/hpc/gpu.md

 julia> @btime estimate_pi(in_unit_circle_gpu2, N);
   45.194 ms (155 allocations: 8.14 KiB)
 ```
-One thing you have to keep in mind, is that we have defined `M` of type `Int8` to save space and boost performance.
+One thing we have to keep in mind, is that we have defined `M` of type `Int8` to save space and boost performance.
 If `n` become larger than $2^7$ it might happen that the result is too large and can no longer be stored in an 8-Bit integer (as a result an overflow would occure).

 ### Additional notes

 Like with the rest of the topics in this section we skimmed the surface and did not make a deep dive (like memory access, profiling to find slow parts in the code, multi GPU programming, multithreaded/distributed computing with GPUs and so forth).
 Have a look at the excellent introduction on [JuliaGPU](https://juliagpu.org/learn/) to see more about the topic and have a look at the YouTube Videos of Tim Besard for a start.
-Here it was only possible to give you a sound idea on what is happening and how great and easy you can achieve all of it with Julia.
+Here it was only possible to give a sound idea on what is happening and how great and easy we can achieve all of it with Julia.